 I like going on long rides on my ATV, but let’s be honest – It can suck after awhile.
 My thumb starts to hurt after riding a couple hours and I just can’t take it.

-Sure the breaks with an ice cold beer help soothe the problem, but I rather not have the problem, to begin with.
+Sure the breaks with an ice-cold drink help soothe the problem, but I rather not have the problem, to begin with.

 I’ve got some tips and tricks that you can do to solve the sore thumb issue that so many faces when riding on there ATV’s.

 The easiest and really the best option for a sore thumb is to get a Thumb Assist like this one.
 These things extend the throttle out more and give you more leverage to pull in the throttle.

 You can even throttle with your palm to give you, even more, leverage on those long rides.